 "My favorite back-to-school activity for myself is decorating my classroom," Jennifer Wagner told Education World.
 "I nail old computer parts onto the wall and label each part.
 They give depth to the room and help the students see the insides of a computer."

 "My favorite back-to-school activity for my students," Wagner added, "is Computer Bingo.
 During the first week of school, we discuss the computer parts -- the mouse, keyboard, monitor, and so on -- and talk about the rules for computer use.
 Then I give each student a bingo card.
 You can either create bingo cards with Microsoft Excel -- they fill in the choices from a pre-made list -- or visit Teachnology and create your own.
 As I hold up pictures of the computer parts, students cover the name with markers.
-If you really want to get adventurous -- or if you have a little spare time -- you can use clip art to make the bingo markers in the shape of a mouse, CD, or floppy.
-Laminate them, and they'll last forever!
+If you really want to get adventurous -- or if you have a little spare time -- you can use clip art to make the bingo markers in the shape of a mouse, CD, etc. Laminate them, and they'll last forever!
 Computer Bingo helps reinforce the parts of a computer in a fun way."

 "I start the year by giving students a survey to find out how much they know about computers and computer safety," Sith Nip told Education World.
 "Questions include